-- 1. A Household Member has a serious, medically determinable, physical or mental condition that is aggravated by the present housing such that the condition is life threatening or a condition not qualifying as life-threatening that can be alleviated and/or substantially improved only by relocation to another apartment; or - 2.
-The head or other Household Member is a victim of physical harassment, extreme or repeated vandalism to personal property and/or extreme and/or repeated verbal harassment, intimidation or coercion, domestic violence, dating violence, sexual assault,or stalking which places them in imminent danger and that cannot be expeditiously remedied in any other way12; or
+1. A Household Member has a serious, medically determinable, physical or mental condition that is aggravated by the present housing such that the condition is life threatening or a condition not qualifying as life-threatening that can be alleviated and/or substantially improved only by relocation to another apartment; or

-- 3. The Household needs to be relocated because of a Household Member's participation in a witness protection program or in order to avoid reprisal as a result of providing information to a law enforcement agency or participation in a witness protection program; or - 4.
+- 2. The head or other Household Member is a victim of physical harassment, extreme or repeated vandalism to personal property and/or extreme and/or repeated verbal harassment, intimidation or coercion, which places them in imminent danger and that cannot be expeditiously remedied in any other way12; or - 3.
+The Household needs to be relocated because of a Household Member's participation in a witness protection program or in order to avoid reprisal as a result of providing information to a law enforcement agency or participation in a witness protection program; or - 4.
 The transfer requested is for a person with a disability who requires reasonable accommodation to address dire circumstances posing serious and direct threat to health, life or safety which can only be alleviated by relocation to another apartment.
 The resident shall provide documentation of the disability and how the transfer will reasonably accommodate the disability. - 5.
 The Household is Under housed by three (3) or more bedrooms - 6.
 In accordance with the BHA's Designated Housing Plan, a Household with a Non-Elderly Disabled Head or Co-Head currently residing in the Elderly/ Disabled Federal Housing Program who wishes to transfer to the Federal Family Housing Program. - 7.
 In accordance with the BHA's Designated Housing Plan, a Household with an Elderly Head or Co-Head currently residing in the Family Federal Housing Program who wishes to transfer to the Federal Elderly/Disabled Housing Program. - 7.2.3 On-site Under or Over housed Transfers.
 An under/over housed transfer waiting list will be established for each development/AMP.
 These lists will be maintained by the Occupancy Department.
 Housing offer assignments will be made when the development/AMP occupancy rate is at least 98% (at smaller sites this means one vacancy).
 At that time, every 8th vacancy by bedroom size will be assigned to the next approved under/over housed transfer.
 These transfers will be ranked based on the unit size required and application date and time. - ii.
-Under or over housed transfers are those transfers made for the following reasons: - In Federal Housing, the Household is Over by one (1) bedroom or Under housed by either two (2) or one (1) bedroom(s).
-Over/Under housed residents shall be processed for BHA transfer at the time of reexamination or interim re-determination in order to
+Under or over housed transfers are those transfers made for the following reasons: